What’s the secret to abundance and prosperity? How do rich people get rich?

 Put simply – having high Money EQ means you have a healthy relationship with money.

-Just as someone who neglects their emotional intelligence would struggle to reach their full potential, if you neglect your Money EQ, you’ll never be a sustainably and happily wealthy person.
+Just as someone who neglects their emotional intelligence would struggle to reach their full potential, if you neglect your Money EQ, you’ll never be a sustainably and happily wealthy person whose life is filled with abundance and prosperity.

 Even if you work hard and make the right investments, and even if your conventional Money IQ is high, if your subconscious mind is sabotaging you, you will struggle to build wealth.